What Is an Ear Infection?

 - Babies who are bottle-fed (breastfed babies get fewer ear infections)

-- Children in day care centers
+- Children who attend day care centers

 - People living in households with tobacco smokers